1945 March 15, ANNE FRANK (Bergen Belsen, Germany)

 1938 November 17, ANTI JEWISH LEGISLATION (Italy)

-Was passed confiscating Jewish property and banning Jews from all positions in the civil service.
-All Jews who became citizens after January 1, 1919 were deprived of their citizenship and were commanded to leave Italy no later than March 1939.
+The Supreme Council of the Fascist Party passed extensive anti- Jewish legislation known as the "November Laws".
+Jewish property was confiscated and banning Jews from all positions in the civil service.
+All Jews who became citizens after January 1, 1919 were deprived of their citizenship and were commanded to leave Italy no later then March 1939.
+In addition all Jewish officers were removed from the army including General Pugliese who was head of Naval construction.
+One officer, Colonel Segre committed suicide in front of his men.

 1530 ANTI JEWISH RIOTS IN POSEN ( Poland)